NicoleFaye/Chat-Gpt-Long-Text-Input/README.md

 # Chat Gpt Long Text Input
-A browser plugin for Chat Gpt that automates the entry of a large piece of text by splitting the text into multiple messages.
+A browser plugin for ChatGPT that simplifies sending large texts by breaking them into multiple messages.

 - Custom initial message.